Welcome

 The below table lists mean height and diameter increases between seed zones.

-Trees from Oregon had a mean height increase of 8.05cm and trees from Washington had a mean height increase of 6.71cm
+Trees from Oregon had a mean total height increase of 42.32cm and trees from Washington had a mean total height increase of 37.96cm.

 Mean Increase by Site